Yigal Amir: Early life

-In 1993, Amir began studying at Bar-Ilan University as part of its kollel program, mixing religious and secular studies.
+After returning to Israel in October 1993, Amir began studying at Bar-Ilan University as part of its kollel program, mixing religious and secular studies.
 Amir studied law and computer science, as well as Jewish law at the Institute for Advanced Torah Studies.
+Amir was known for his argumentative nature during debates with his rabbis, including Bar-Ilan University Dean Moshe Raziel, as Amir held the view that Jewish laws took priority over the secular laws of Israel.

 Amir was strongly opposed to the Oslo Accords between Israel and the Palestine Liberation Organization.
 He participated in protest rallies against the accords on campus, was active in organizing weekend bus outings to support Israeli settlers, and helped found an illegal settlement outpost.
 He was especially active in Hebron, where he led marches through the streets.
+After the accords, Amir reasoned in discussions with friends that the commandment "thou shalt not kill" did not apply to Rabin because he had "hand[ed] over Jewish holy lands to the Arabs, [thus] blocking the redemption of the Jewish people."

 During his years as an activist, Amir became friendly with Avishai Raviv, to whom he allegedly revealed his plan to kill Rabin.
 After the murder, it was revealed that Raviv, a well known right-wing extremist at the time, was in fact only posing as a right-wing radical.
 In reality, he was working for Shin Bet, the Israeli internal security service.
 While some right-wing militants have accused the Shin Bet of having orchestrated the assassination to discredit them, a court later ruled that there was no evidence Raviv knew Amir was plotting to kill Rabin.

-In 1994, during his university studies, Amir met—and began a platonic relationship with—Nava Holtzman, a law student from an Orthodox Ashkenazi family.
-In January 1995, after five months, Holtzman ended the relationship after her parents objected due to Amir's Mizrahi background.
+In 1994, during his university studies, Amir met—and began a platonic relationship with— a law student from an Orthodox Ashkenazi family.
+In January 1995, after five months, she ended the relationship after her parents objected due to Amir's Mizrahi background.
 She married one of his friends soon afterward.
 Amir, who attended the wedding, went into a deep depression.